Atifkhattak346/Atifkhattak346/README.md

 ---

+You can visit [surah kausar](https://islamicdoor.com/surah-kausar-in-english/) too see this blogpost

+---
 ## Spiritual Lessons from "Watu Izzu Mantasha Watu Zillu Mantasha"

 1. **Honor Through Faith:** True honor is achieved through unwavering faith and devotion to Allah.